devarshi-mahadevwala/memory-forensics-mimikatz-lab/README.md

 # Memory Forensics Investigation Project
-**SEC815 – Incident Response and Forensics**

-This repository contains a complete end-to-end **Memory Forensics investigation** conducted as part of the SEC815 course.
+This repository contains a complete end-to-end **Memory Forensics investigation**.
 The project simulates a real-world incident involving credential harvesting using Mimikatz, followed by forensic analysis using Volatility.

 > 📌 **Start here:**